Support workflows

 Then, for each field...

-• If you already have the complete value, remove the question from the message
+* If you already have the complete value, remove the question from the message

-• If you have an incomplete value for a question that's not in the template, add the question ad-hoc to your message
+* If you have an incomplete value for a question that's **not** in the template, add the question ad-hoc to your message

-How to fill in the tricky fields for the request-confirmation email
+### How to fill in the tricky fields for the `request-confirmation` email <a href="#how-to-fill-in-the-tricky-fields-for-the-request-confirmation-email" id="how-to-fill-in-the-tricky-fields-for-the-request-confirmation-email"></a>

-1. primaryTeacherFirstName: this is the teacher from the teachers sheet in the tools workbook with mainContact equal to yes.
+1. **primaryTeacherFirstName:** this is the teacher from the `teachers` sheet in the `tools` workbook with `mainContact` equal to **yes**.

-2. teacherFirstNameList: a comma-separated list of all participating teachers from the teachers sheet in the tools workbook.
-For the excel wizards, this is like a JOIN(", ", teacher_array).
+2. **teacherFirstNameList:** a comma-separated list of all participating teachers from the `teachers` sheet in the `tools` workbook.
+For the excel wizards, this is like a `JOIN(", ", teacher_array)`.

 3. **numberSummaries:** how many options we'll provide them.
 This is a confirmation of the Service Level Agreement based on when they requested the project and when the project should start.
 Pick the right number based on the [SLA found here](https://help.sidekick.education/terms-and-policies/master-service-level-agreement#custom-projects).

-4. productNameSingularWithInclusions: the ideas and recruiting sheets have a productNamePluralWithInclusions field.
+4. **productNameSingularWithInclusions:** the `ideas` and `recruiting` sheets have a `productNamePluralWithInclusions` field.
 Make this singular.

-5. langCheckpointAlias: schools have different names for checkpoints that we need to use in customer-facing documents.
-You can find this in the config sheet.
+5. **langCheckpointAlias:** schools have different names for checkpoints that we need to use in customer-facing documents.
+You can find this in the `config` sheet.

-6. requestedCheckpointList: a comma-separated list of checkpoints required by the teacher or partner.
+6. **requestedCheckpointList:** a comma-separated list of checkpoints required by the teacher or partner.
 Teachers sometimes have specific work products they want included in their project, which they share when you ask them for their existing ideas.
-These should get written down under the Key Checkpoints section on the ideas sheet.
+These should get written down under the **Key Checkpoints** section on the `ideas` sheet.

-7. skillsList: a line-separated list of all target skills from the skills sheet.
+7. **skillsList:** a line-separated list of all target skills from the `skills` sheet.
 This should show up as a bulleted list of skills.

 8. **...RequestStatus:** these fields can either be **requested** or **on request**, depending on the teacher's initial request.
 Some projects are too short to include every partner request, or the teacher doesn't want or expect all of the partner connections based on their school's preferences or the training they received.
 To date, there's not really a good place where this information is stored.
 You just have to know from talking with the teacher.
 This is a way to advertise the other partner connections if they aren't going to do them all.

-How to handle project options with teachers
+### How to handle project options with teachers <a href="#how-to-handle-project-options-with-teachers" id="how-to-handle-project-options-with-teachers"></a>

-You only create project options when there are options to choose from.
-That also means this can only be done once partner recruitment has started.
+> **You only create project options when there are options to choose from.** That also means this can only be done once [partner recruitment](https://help.sidekick.education/how-to-guides-1/sidekick-project-support/broken-reference) has started.
 You should have received a notification from the partner recruiter that there are options waiting for you in the tools spreadsheet.

-Clean up the Plan document
+#### Clean up the Plan document <a href="#clean-up-the-plan-document" id="clean-up-the-plan-document"></a>

 Project options build off the **Plan** document in the project's folder.
 In the typical situation, that document should currently have all the project **ideas** in there.
 The first step is to cut this down to only the **selected** ideas.